If you are looking for a beginner bodyweight workout, you are in the right place.

 You will often see that, even though you can not complete a full repetition of an exercise, you will be able to perform the negative phase.

-Our muscles are the strongest in that phase.
+Our muscles are the strongest during the eccentric contraction.

 Let’s imagine that you are unable to do any push-ups.
 This is what your training would look like: